nicking94/calculadora/README.md

-deployment in the following link: https://calculadora-js-nk.netlify.app/
+# Deployment in the following link:
+https://calculadora-js-nk.netlify.app/